captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

+## HASTINGS:
+A second murder?

+---

+## POIROT:
+You will or will not be surprised to learn where it was discovered.

+---

 ## INSPECTOR GIRAUD:
 This man was found in the McQueen garden, in the border between the houses and the 16th green.